Questfall/docs/quest-mining/moderation/bypass.md

 Waiting is not a free Bypass.
 An assignment remains with its moderator after its ten-minute reservation and after the case reaches consensus.
 The moderator must Vote, Bypass, Report when that action is available, or wait for an explicit system cancellation.
 A vote submitted after consensus is settled against the canonical answer but cannot change it.

+Current [Action](../creation/action-quests.md) screenshot and platform reviews, including First Quest Review, use the ordinary Bypass sequence: 0, 1, 2, 3, 4, then 5 Silver before the market multiplier.
+A vote resets that sequence.
+They do not require Witness Credits or prepayment.

-The witnessing voting topic is a special case because it has no penalty.
+Legacy witnessing is a special case because it has no penalty.
 This not only means that this type of topic can always be bypassed for free, but also implies that there should be a balance between witnessing and judging topics.

 Therefore, to get a witnessing topic, a user should either vote on a judging topic first, or prepay the current adaptive Witness price.
 Its base value is 25 Silver.
 Prepayment and switching use the server quote active when the request arrives; the visible rate refreshes in place at each shared ten-minute market boundary.